Oracle licensing

 oracle asfu

-• Third-Party Programs: Let third-party programs run their business logic or store any data in the Oracle database is not permitted.
+• Third-Party Data: Storing third-party data in the Oracle database is not allowed.

-• Non-ASFU Application Access: Non-ASFU applications can read data from the database using ODBC or similar access methods.
-However, using these methods, they cannot write data directly to the database.
+• Application Access: Non-ASFU applications may read data from the database but cannot write data to it unless using the defined methods like ODBC.

 Oracle ASFU vs Oracle Full Use